Hy-Vee Salad Recall

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Hy-Vee salads lawsuits.
 We are handling individual litigation nationwide and currently accepting new cyclospora infection cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating a Hy-Vee salad, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a food poisoning lawsuit and we can help.